based on Reviews

 • Rossella Marullo et al, The metabolic adaptation evoked by arginine enhances the effect of radiation in brain metastases, Science Advances (2021).
 DOI: 10.1126/sciadv.abg1964

-• Methionine is a sulfur-containing amino acid and binds heavy metals such as copper, cadmium, lead, ammonia and mercury; Methionine is therefore often used in heavy metal detoxification
+• Methionine is a sulfur-containing amino acid and binds heavy metals such as copper, cadmium, lead, ammonia and mercuryMethionine is therefore often used in heavy metal detoxification.

-• Methionine has a urine acidifying effect:
+• Methionine has a urine-acidifying effect:

-• In addition inhibits methionine formation of kidney stones, improves stone solubility and supports the effect of certain antibiotics.
+• In addition inhibits Methionine Formation of kidney stones, improves stone solubility and supports the effect of certain antibiotics.

-• L-methionine is an important methyl group donor and therefore plays a central role in epigenetics
+• L-Methionine is an important methyl group donor and therefore plays a central role in epigenetics.

-• L-methionine supports selenium effect
+• L-Methionine supports the effect of selenium.

 • Lowers histamine levels